tooyipjee/Spark-Analyzer/README.md

 > **Note**: The Spark Analyzer Mobile App is currently in active development.
 The features described below are subject to change as we continue to improve the app.

-The Spark Analyzer Mobile App serves as the perfect companion to your Spark Analyzer device, offering an intuitive and feature-rich interface right on your smartphone.
-The app is designed to simplify the process of monitoring and controlling your power delivery, making it easier than ever to manage your projects.
+The Spark Analyzer Mobile App, currently done for [Android](https://play.google.com/store/apps/details?id=com.elektrothing.SparkAnalyzer&hl=en&gl=US) (iOS support is available via [RemoteXY](https://apps.apple.com/us/app/remotexy/id1168130280), is the perfect companion to your Spark Analyzer device.
+It simplifies monitoring and controlling power delivery with these key features:

+- **Voltage Selector**: Easily choose from different voltage levels (5 VDC, 9 VDC, 15 VDC, or 20 VDC) using a user-friendly selector.
+- **Output Toggle**: Turn the power output on or off conveniently with a toggle switch.
+- **Current Logging**: Save current draw as a .csv file.
+- **Current Limit**: Ability to set a software current trip as a safety feature.
+- **Read-time Display**: View current set point, current draw and output enable in real time on your phone.

 ### Key Features: